Richenda Van Leeuwen

-Van Leeuwen joined the Global LPG Partnership as Chair of International Institutions in late 2016.
-She leads work on bringing clean cooking fuels and solutions—as part of the needed suite of energy access services—across Africa and in others parts of the developing world.
-She is also part of a three-person high-level Technical Advisory Group to the Energy Sector Management and Assistance Program (ESMAP) at the World Bank.
+Van Leeuwen joined the Rocky Mountain Institute in 2019, after three years of service to Global LPG Partnership as Chair of International Institutions.
+There, she led work on bringing clean cooking fuels and solutions—as part of the needed suite of energy access services—across Africa and in others parts of the developing world.
+During this time, she was also part of a three-person high-level Technical Advisory Group to the Energy Sector Management and Assistance Program (ESMAP) at the World Bank.

 She is a sought-out global speaker on energy access, gender development, and poverty issues, and her career has spanned work on four continents.
 She serves on the board of SELCO India, a leading Indian solar energy social enterprise.
 She co-chaired a high-level technical committee for the World Bank Climate Investment Fund’s Scaling Up Renewable Energy program and is on the advisory boards of varied enterprises delivering clean energy services in Asia, Africa, and the Americas.

-She earned her Bachelor’s and MBA degrees from Durham University, United Kingdom.
+Van Leeuwen earned her BSc and MBA degrees from Durham University, United Kingdom.